cms-hh/inference_tools/docs/content/datacard_manipulation.md

   TYPE                  type of the parameter to add SPEC                  specification of parameter arguments; for columnar
-                        parameter types (e.g. lnN or shape* nuisances), comma- separated triplets in the format 'bin,process,value'
+                        parameter types (e.g. lnN or shape* nuisances), comma- separated triplets in the format '[BIN,PROCESS,]VALUE'
-                        are expected; patterns are supported and evaluated in the given order for all existing bin process pairs;
-                        prepending '!' to a pattern negates its meaning; for all other types, the specification is used as is
+                        are expected; when no bin and process names are given, the parameter is added to all existing ones; patterns are supported and evaluated in the given order for all existing bin process pairs; prepending '!' to a pattern negates its meaning; for all other types, the specification is used as is

 optional arguments:
   -h, --help            show this help message and exit